Skip to Content

 Liminal Detective is a Third Person Mystery-Action hybrid where you defeat demons and solve the mystery of who murdered your brother.

-It was developed from Janurary 2024 to May 2024 with a team of 9 people on Unreal Engine 5.
+It was developed from January 2024 to May 2024 with a team of 9 people on Unreal Engine 5.

 Gameplay Image of Liminal Detective.
 The player is grabbing and throwing an enemy.